zama-ai/concrete/docs/execution-analysis/gpu_acceleration.md

 To use GPU acceleration, install the GPU/CUDA wheel from our [Zama public PyPI repository](https://pypi.zama.ai) using the following command:

-`pip install concrete-python  --index-url https://pypi.zama.ai/gpu`.
+`pip install concrete-python  --extra-index-url https://pypi.zama.ai/gpu`.

 After installing the GPU/CUDA wheel, you must [configure](../guides/configure.md) the FHE program compilation to enable GPU offloading using the `use_gpu` option.